UTSCCSCC01/finalprojects22-fit/doc/sprint2/Documentation.md

 **view**: directory that contains all js files of the main screens of the mobile app

-* Profile folder: Profile pages display & editing
+* Profile folder:
+    * ProfileScreen.js: User Profile page
+    * EditProfileScreen.js: Edit Profile page
+* BodyMetric folder:
+    * BodyMetricLogView.js: Page containing categories of body metrics for users to input
+    * BodyMetricRecorder.js: Page containing components for user input (ie. text input, buttons for adjusting input...etc)
 * exerciseGroupSelectView.js: page containing search bar and exercise groups allowing users to narrow their search
 * exerciseLogView.js: A user's personalized log page containing all of their recorded exercise
 * exerciseRecorderView.js: A page which allows user to record exercise metrics and save them into their log